ProductAlchemist/porter-case-studies/lending-platform.md

 ### Business Challenge

-When I took over the lending vertical, Porter had a lending operation running on Excel spreadsheets with 15,000 legacy loans and no proper loan management system.
+When taking over the lending vertical, Porter had a lending operation running on Excel spreadsheets with 15,000 legacy loans and no proper loan management system.
 The business faced multiple critical challenges:

 - **Operational Chaos:** Loan data scattered across Excel sheets with no single source of truth
 - **Poor Unit Economics:** High CAC (₹625 per loan) and low repayment discipline (73% at 7 DPD) made lending unsustainable